report

 Claims this report suppresses

-This report does not estimate household savings, decide subsidy eligibility, tell a user what tax credit amount applies, rank plans, or route users to private comparison pages.
+This report does not estimate household savings, decide subsidy eligibility, tell anyone what tax credit amount applies, rank plans, or route readers to private comparison pages.
 If a source changes or policy is renewed, extended, litigated, or administratively reinterpreted, pages should soften 2026 subsidy-impact language until official sources are checked again.

 User and editor reuse path